Tropical Fock-Goncharov coordinates for $\mathrm{SL}_3$-webs on surfaces I: construction: Abstract

 \section{Abstract}

-For a finite-type surface $\surf$, we study a preferred basis for the commutative algebra $\mathbb{C}[\mathscr{X}_{\mathrm{SL}_3(\mathbb{C})}(\surf)]$ of regular functions on the $\mathrm{SL}_3(\mathbb{C})$-character variety, introduced by Sikora and Westbury.
+For a finite-type surface $\surf$, we study a preferred basis for the commutative algebra $\mathbb{C}[\mathscr{R}_{\mathrm{SL}_3(\mathbb{C})}(\surf)]$ of regular functions on the $\mathrm{SL}_3(\mathbb{C})$-character variety, introduced by Sikora-Westbury.
 These basis elements come from the trace functions associated to certain tri-valent graphs embedded in the surface $\surf$.
-We show that this basis can be naturally indexed by positive integer coordinates, defined by Knutson-Tao rhombus inequalities.
+We show that this basis can be naturally indexed by non-negative integer coordinates, defined by Knutson-Tao rhombus inequalities and modulo 3 congruence conditions.
 These coordinates are related, by the geometric theory of Fock and Goncharov, to the tropical points at infinity of the dual version of the character variety.